 The major product of Phase I of the Planning Horizons process was the Policy Plan, which contained a hierarchy of goals, objectives and policies for each functional area, such as land use, transportation, the environment and public facilities.
 Another, separate document was the Concept for Future Development, containing both text and maps, which highlighted a generalized land use pattern to guide future development for the County.
-Particularly distinctive was the new Land Classification System which identified those areas that were expected to share similar characteristics by the year 2010.
+Particularly distinctive was the new Land Classification System, an element of the Concept for Future Development which identified those areas that were expected to share similar characteristics by the year 2010.
 The Concept and the Land Classification System were accepted by the Board of Supervisors on August 6, 1990, to be used as a guide for the update of the Area Plans during Phase II of the Planning Horizons process.
-The Land Classification System is a revision of that used during the last major revision of the Comprehensive Plan PLUS, when the County was divided into stable areas, option areas, complex areas, planned development centers, and economic growth centers.
+The Concept for Future Development was revised in 2012 to update the character descriptions and the map.

-The Concept for Future Development comprises three elements: the Concept Map which shows the general location and character of future land uses; the Land Classification System which divides the County into eight broad categories that describe the desired future character for each area; and the Land Classification System Guidelines that give explicit direction for each land category in terms of land use, transportation, environment, public facilities, and parks and recreation.
+The Concept for Future Development comprises two elements: the Concept Map which shows the general location and character of future land uses and the Land Classification System which divides the County into eight broad categories that describe the desired future character for each area.

-The Concept Map shows the general character of the County with respect to the types of appropriate land uses that should be encouraged.
+The Concept Map shows the general character of the County with respect to the location of each area type, metro stations and major roads.
 The Land Classification System, when graphically illustrated by the Concept Map, presents a future policy direction for Fairfax County.

-The Concept Map's policy direction indicates that almost all employment growth should occur within designated Development Centers, Transit Station Areas, and Industrial Areas.
-When combined, these centers and areas encompass less than 10% of the County's land area.
+The Concept for Future Development's policy direction is that almost all employment growth should occur within designated Mixed-Use Centers and Industrial Areas.
+When combined, these centers and Industrial Areas encompass about 10% of the County's land area.
 With the exception of the Industrial Areas, some degree of mixed-use development is encouraged for each of these employment areas.
 This emphasis on mixed-use development is designed to introduce a residential component into these employment areas.
-Mixed-use development is generally defined as three or more uses designed to be functionally, economically and aesthetically integrated.
-The boundaries shown for these non-residential/mixed-use areas coincide with the current boundaries of commercial, industrial, and mixed-use areas as generally defined by existing non-residential zoning and/or the non-residential/mixed-use boundaries traditionally identified in the Area Plans.
+Mixed-use development is generally defined as two or more uses designed to be functionally, economically and aesthetically integrated.
+The boundaries shown for these non-residential/mixed use areas coincide with the current boundaries of commercial, industrial, and mixed-use areas as generally defined by existing non-residential zoning and/or the non-residential/mixed-use boundaries traditionally identified in the Area Plans.

-Within some of these employment and mixed-use oriented centers and areas, limited portions have been designated as "core" or "transit development" areas.
-Medium to high density development intensities within these core and transit development areas may be planned to take advantage of transportation and other functional opportunities.
+Within some of these employment and mixed-use oriented centers and areas, limited areas have been planned as "core" or "transit development" areas.
+Medium to high density development intensities within these core and transit development areas are planned to take advantage of transportation and other functional opportunities and are often centered around a transit station or planned town center.
 Lower intensities are encouraged outside the "core" and "transit development" areas in the remaining portions of these employment and mixed-use centers.
 Transitions are planned between core and non-core areas.
 These transitions are created through the tapering down of development intensity and building heights, changes in use, and through landscaping, screening and buffering treatments.

 The remainder of the County is composed of Suburban Neighborhoods and Low Density Residential Areas.
-In general, non-residential development is not encouraged within the Low Density Residential Areas; when appropriate, neighborhood-serving commercial services are encouraged within the Suburban Neighborhoods.
+In general, non-residential development is not encouraged within the Low Density Residential Areas; when appropriate, neighborhood-serving commercial services and institutional uses are encouraged within the Suburban Neighborhoods if compatibly scaled with surrounding neighborhoods.